serenvillwock/serenvillwock.github.io/_pages/about.md

 Hello!
 ------
-I am a PhD candidate at [Cornell University](https://cals.cornell.edu/seren-villwock) in Dr. Jean-luc Jannink's research group.
+I am a PhD candidate at [Cornell University](https://cals.cornell.edu/seren-villwock) in Dr. Jean-Luc Jannink's research group.
 I draw on an interdisciplinary background to conduct research at the intersection of foundational plant science and applied breeding.
 My long-term goal is to contribute to the enrichment of crop plants with health-promoting compounds.
 My anticipated graduation is summer 2025.

 Research
 ------